-Group and Region-Focused Training Programs has increasingly been combined with a technical cooperation project or an individual program such as expert dispatches, an in-country training, and so on.
+Group and Region-Focused Training Programs have increasingly been combined with technical cooperation projects or individual programs such as expert dispatches and in-country trainings.
 As a result of the operation review of the Group and Region-Focused Training Programs, it has become easier to combine them with other projects.